andreanasuto/immigration-llm/README.md

    - Fine-tune the model to improve its performance.
    - Use `merge_weights.py` to combine the improved weights with the original model.

-2. **Running Tasks on the HPC System**
+2. **Running Tasks on the FASRC System**

    - Submit classification jobs using SLURM `.sbatch` scripts.
-   - Make sure the Python scripts are set up correctly for smooth execution on the HPC cluster.
+   - Make sure the Python scripts are set up correctly for smooth execution on the FASRC cluster.

 For more details, check the comments and explanations inside each script. 📖